jayanzaman/skully_one_angular2/README.md

 # Angular2 MEA2N Stack App

 Super simple Angular 2 app with 1 module and 4 routes.
-In a weekend we created a simple MEA2N Stack app using an new languge to us (Angular2).
-We used mongo for the backend.
+In a weekend we created a simple MEA2N Stack app using a new languge to us (Angular2).
+We also used mongo for the backend.

 ## Get the Code
 ```